Xiaomi just unveiled a 5G-enabled phone you can't buy yet

 If you've been keeping up with all things 5G, you might have heard that Chinese phonemaker Xiaomi is working on one of the first 5G-enabled phones you can buy.
 But you'll have to wait until next year for it.

 Announced in Beijing Thursday at the Forbidden City (China's former palace), the Mi Mix 3 is the latest addition to Xiaomi's line of all-screen flagship phones.
 Powered by a Qualcomm Snapdragon 845 processor, it has a 6.39-inch display like the Mi Mix with a 2,340x1,080-pixel resolution, bringing its screen to body ratio to 93.4 percent.
 (The Mi Mix 2 is just 5.99 inches, by comparison.)
 It has four cameras -- two each on the front and rear -- as well as a whopping 10GB RAM variant.
-Battery capacity hasn't been revealed though the phone supports wireless charging.
+Battery capacity is a less impressive 3,200 mAh -- we've seen bigger ones in other Xiaomi phones like the Mi Max 3 -- though the phone supports wireless charging.
+The fingerprint sensor remains on the back of the phone.

 The Mi Mix 3 also comes in a 5G version touted by Xiaomi as the world's first such commercially available phone, though it's not expected to launch till the first quarter of next year.
 This might disappoint fans who were excited by a leak showing 5G support on the phone last month, but the delay won't matter too much because even if 5G capabilities are available on it now, buyers won't be able to use it until network buildouts are completed.
 This is true even in Xiaomi's home country, even though China is at the forefront of 5G development.